ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Check**: Works

+OK, one small mistake in solution: Missing s

+sqlite3 investments

 ### 25: Native Language Library (hard)
 Vulnerability 26 (Encrypted SQLite Database) uses an encrypted database to locally store the made payments.
 The key that used for encryption is hidden in the app.

 **Goal:** Find the key.
 When solving vulnerability 26, you'll learn whether you have found the right key.

 **Check**: Works

+OK, add to solution why you are searching for "*.so"

 ### 26: Encrypted SQLite Database (hard)
 Just like with investments (see vulnerability 25), a local database is also used to store the made payments.
 This time, the developers tried to come up with a more secure solution by encrypting the database with a key hidden in the app.
 However, assuming an attacker finds this key and gets access to the device, he can still get the database and read its potentially sensitive content.